milvus-io/milvus/tests/python_client/chaos/README.md

 8. query node pod is killed

 9. minio pod is killed
+#### pod network partition

+two direction(to and from) network isolation between a pod and the rest of the pods

 ### Milvus in standalone mode
 1. standalone pod is killed